marcus-herrmann/GitHubLogin/README.md

 It creates a new page called /github-login/ (you can move/rename that later), which does quick github login.
-It also adds github_id field to user template, that is used to match with fb account.
+It also adds github_id field to user template, that is used to match with GitHub account.

 ## INSTALL INSTRUCTIONS